The Motorcycle Diaries (book): Expedition

 Unable to get a boat to Easter Island as they intended, they headed north, where Guevara's political consciousness began to stir as he and Granado moved into mining country.
 They visited Chuquicamata copper mine, the world's largest open-pit mine and the primary source of Chile's wealth.
 While getting a tour of the mine he asked how many men died in its creation.
-At the time it was run by U.S. mining monopolies of Anaconda and Kennecott and thus was viewed by many as a symbol of "imperialist gringo domination".
+At the time, it was run by U.S. mining monopolies of Anaconda and Kennecott, and thus was viewed by many as a symbol of "imperialist gringo domination".
 A meeting with a homeless communist couple in search of mining work made a particularly strong impression on Guevara, who wrote: "By the light of the single candle ... the contracted features of the worker gave off a mysterious and tragic air ... the couple, frozen stiff in the desert night, hugging one another, were a live representation of the proletariat of any part of the world."

-In reference to the oppression against the Communist party in Chile, which at the time was outlawed, Guevara said: "It's a great pity, that they repress people like this.
+In reference to the oppression against the Communist party in Chile, which at the time was outlawed, Guevara wrote: "It's a great pity, that they repress people like this.
 Apart from whether collectivism, the 'communist vermin', is a danger to decent life, the communism gnawing at his entrails was no more than a natural longing for something better, a protest against persistent hunger transformed into a love for this strange doctrine, whose essence he could never grasp but whose translation, 'bread for the poor', was something he understood and, more importantly, that filled him with hope.
-Needless to say, workers at Chuquicamata were in a living Hell."
+Needless to say, workers at Chuquicamata were in a living hell."

-In Peru, Guevara was impressed by the old Inca civilization, forced to ride in trucks with Indians and animals after The Mighty One broke down.
+In Peru, Guevara was impressed by the old Inca civilization, forced to ride in trucks with the local natives and animals after The Mighty One broke down.
 As a result, he began to develop a fraternity with the indigenous campesinos.
-In March 1952 they both arrived at the Peruvian Tacna.
+In March 1952, they both arrived at the Peruvian Tacna.
 After a discussion about the poverty in the region, Guevara referred in his notes to the words of Cuban poet José Marti: "I want to link my destiny to that of the poor of this world".
-In May they arrived in Lima, Peru and during this time Guevara met doctor Hugo Pesce, a Peruvian scientist, director of the national leprosy program, and an important local Marxist.
-They discussed several nights until the early morning and years later Che identified these conversations as being very important for his evolution in attitude towards life and society.
+In May, they arrived in Lima, Peru, and during this time, Guevara met doctor Hugo Pesce, a Peruvian scientist, director of the national leprosy program, and an important local Marxist.
+They discussed several nights until the early morning, and years later, Che identified these conversations as being very important for his evolution in attitude towards life and society.